spectrocloud/spectromate/docs/getting-started.md

     ![View of the interactivity options view](../static/images/slack_interactivity_view.png)

 19. The last step is for you to review your resources in Palette.
-Navigate back to your browser and open up [Palette](https://console.spectrocloud.com).
+Navigate to your browser and open [Palette](https://console.spectrocloud.com).

 20. Navigate to the left **Main Menu** and click on **Clusters**.